bloom-housing/bloom/api/README.md

 If you have multiple versions of Node installed, you can use [nvm](https://github.com/nvm-sh/nvm) (node version manager) to switch between them.
 Ensure you're on the right version by checking with `node -v`.

-If you get `env: node: No such file or directory`, inspect the output from installing node for instructions on if you made need to add node to certain paths.
+If along the way you get `env: node: No such file or directory`, inspect the output from installing node for instructions on if you made need to add node to certain paths.

 #### Installing Postgresql

-You can install Postgres using Homebrew with the following command: `brew install postgresql@14`.
+You can install Postgres using homebrew with the following command: `brew install postgresql@14`.
 You then start it with `brew services start postgresql@14`.

 ## Starting locally